Paola Ruggeri

-Paola Laura Ruggeri Ghigo (born July 14, 1961 in Caracas, Venezuela) is Miss Venezuela 1983.
+Paola Laura Ruggeri Ghigo (born July 14, 1961 in Caracas, Venezuela from an italo-venezuelan father and mother) is a Venezuelan athlete and beauty pageant titleholder who won Miss Venezuela 1983.
 She placed 7th in Miss Universe 1983 as the only Latin American among the Top 12 semifinalists.

 Miss Venezuela

 Ruggeri competed in 1983 as Miss Portuguesa in her country's national beauty pageant, Miss Venezuela, capturing the crown and the right to represent her country in Miss Universe 1983.

 Miss Universe

 As the official representative of her country to the 1983 Miss Universe pageant held in St. Louis, Missouri on July 11, 1983, she was the only Latin American contestant in the semifinals, won the preliminary swimsuit competition and placed third in the semifinal evening gown competition, placing 7th overall.